Incident Light Metering on the Cheap:

 The Gray Card Advantage

-When I got serious about metering (one of the first signs a photographer is getting serious about the quality of their work), I wanted an incident light meter but I couldn't afford one yet.
+When I first got serious about metering (one of the first signs a photographer is getting serious about the quality of their work), I wanted an incident light meter but I couldn't afford one yet.
 So I did the next best thing at the time, I bought an 18% gray card.
 It was an excellent decision.
 I highly recommend you get a gray card if you don't have one yet.

 18% gray cards are manufactured to exacting standards (or at least the good ones are).
 They are neutral in tone and reflect 18% of the light that falls on them.
 This gives you a known standard of reference.
 18% is pretty close to the reflectivity standards to which most camera meters are calibrated.